How to apply for FHA loans

 If you prefer to go it alone, on the other hand, there are a wide variety of lenders that will let you complete most or all of the mortgage process online.

-2. Apply for a loan
+2. Apply for an FHA loan

 After finding a lender, the next step is to submit a loan application.